mschmidt1703/twine-ctf/README.md

 To eliminate any further confusion, here are some more examples:
-"CTF 8: Add the necessary file for downloading" "Mainpage: Add external css file"
+"CTF 8: Add the necessary file for downloading"

+"Mainpage: Add external css file"

+#### Branching
+Normally when working with version control software, nobody works on the master branch.
+Therefor you need to create an own branch that contains a copy of the master branch.

 ### Git Commands
 The very first thing to always do: